softicmaker0116/lego_camera/README.md

 *#Arduino* *#LinkIt* *#Camera* *#Lego*
 #
 > This project is mainly aimed at designing and implementing a lego camera
-> with open source microcontrollers and hareware components.
+> with open source microcontrollers and hardware components.
 #
 ##### Components:
 * Arduino Mini or LinkIt Smart 7688 Duo